 Upon further examination of this house's facade, it appears that the porch and gable are additions.
 The second story large window in the front is not placed symmetrically—it's too close to the porch roof on the bottom and the gable at its top.
 You can easily visualize this home as a more simple box, without the porch and perhaps with two shed dormers instead of a gable.

 Carefully observe how an old house may be put together.
-The Architectural Evolution of an 18th Century Farmhouse can help you get started.
 By looking at how your house may have been constructed, you can more easily make non-traditional choices for exterior paint and siding combinations.

 On second thought, if there's a green house just like this one down the street, you end up being unique just like everyone else!

 10 of 12